 Also, Google picks up text content on your page, and if the first page of your website is an Intro page, there isn’t much to tell Google how your site is relevant to search queries, which can hurt your rank.

-2. Too much content: Don’t clutter your intro page with several music players, too many videos, and various social feeds.
+2. Too much content: Don’t clutter your intro page with too many videos and social feeds.
 Make it very clean and focused.

 3. No clear purpose: There should be a clear purpose for the intro page.
-Let fans know about your new album, a crowdfunding campaign, a new video, tour, etc. Don’t just have a photo of your band with an “Enter Site” link, this simply wastes the visitor’s time with an extra click to get to your content.
+Let fans know about your new comedy album, your podcast, a crowdfunding campaign, a new video, new live dates, etc. Don’t just have your photo with an “Enter Site” link.
+This wastes the visitor’s time with an extra click to get to your content.

 4. Hidden “Enter Site” link: Make it very easy to find where to enter the full website from your intro page.
-If someone can’t quickly find out how to access your full site, they might just give up and go back to checking their Facebook and cat videos, and not come back.
+If someone can’t quickly find out how to access your full site, they might just give up and go back to checking their Facebook, and not come back.

 Use Your Intro Page as a Landing Page for a Specific Call-To-Action